NOC-MDP/MammaMia/README.md

 This will execute the test suite and display the results.
 All tests should pass.(WIP!)

 ## Usage
+Mamma mia is a library that can be implemented in a number of different ways.
+It is anticipated that users will primarily interact with the campaign object adding missions and AUV's to it before running and visualising the output.
+There is an example campaign implementation demostrated in test_campaign.py

+## Architecture
 Mamma mia has the following concepts:

 - AUV (virtual glider)